-- Silica sand offtake enquiries remain extremely strong, current unusually high international sea freight rates are impacting buyers ability to source bulk products from Western Australia. - R&D testwork continues with the aim of achieving a High Purity Silica product (>99.99% SiO2).
+- Silica sand offtake enquiries remain strong, indications are current high international sea freight rates will soften in 2022. - ➤ Hardrock quartz projects in Western Australia and Queensland advancing with rockchip samples up to 99.99% SiO2 - R&D testwork continues with the aim of achieving a High Purity Silica product (>99.99% SiO2).